 Convert MPP to PDF in C#

-Below is a simple C# code example that demonstrates how to convert an MPP file to PDF using the SDK:
+Below is a concise C# example that demonstrates loading an MPP file, setting PDF options, and saving the result as a PDF:

 Project project = new Project("input.mpp");